wp-plugins/va-simple-expires/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Bug fix.

+Fixed a bug that Meta data that you created in wp-types did not take over.

 = 1.0.2 =
 * Bug fix.

 = 1.0.1 =
 * Change The Readme text.

 There is no change to the program file.

 = 1.0.0 =